-~/openSF\$ mysqldump --user=openSF --password=openSF openSF > openSFdb.bk.sql openSF naming convention for simulation execution directories, as well as their relative supporting files, involves the use of names with a timestamp.
+~/openSF\$ mysqldump --user=USER --password=PASS DB_NAME > openSFdb.bk.sql openSF naming convention for simulation execution directories, as well as their relative supporting files, involves the use of names with a timestamp.
 The use of a timestamp is meant to ensure a unique identification of the simulation folder and files.